chinchalinchin/scrilla/README.md

 > pip install -r requirements.txt

 For the application to retrieve data, it must be able to connect to AlphaVantage and Quandl.
-Register for API keys at [AlphaVantage](https://www.alphavantage.co) and [Quandl](https://www.quandl.com/).
-The application searches for environment variables called <b>ALPHA_VANTAGE_KEY</b> and <b>QUANDL_KEY</b> that contain the respective API keys.
+Register for API keys at [AlphaVantage](https://www.alphavantage.co), [IEX](https://iexcloud.io/), [Quandl](https://www.quandl.com/).
+The application searches for environment variables called <b>ALPHA_VANTAGE_KEY</b>, <b>IEX_KEY</b> and <b>QUANDL_KEY</b> that contain the respective API keys.
 These variables are loaded in through the <i>/env/local.env</i> environment file.
 There are several other environment variables that configure various aspects of the application.
 A <i>.sample.env</i> file has been included to demonstrate the appropriate format for all variables, in addition to providing explanations for the other variables that can be changed.
 Besides the API keys, none of the other environment variables need to be changed from their defaults for the application to function properly.
 The easiest way to set up is to simply

 > cp .sample.env local.env

-And then change the <b>ALPHA_VANTAGE_KEY</b> and <b>QUANDL_KEY</b> variables to the values you received when you registered on their respective site.
+And then change the <b>ALPHA_VANTAGE_KEY</b>, <b>IEX_KEY</b> and <b>QUANDL_KEY</b> variables to the values you received when you registered on their respective site.
 Once the API keys have been set, execute the `python main.py` script.
 Supply this script an argument preceded by a dash that specifies the function you wish to execute and the ticker symbols to which you wish to apply the function.

 You can add the <i>/scripts/</i> directory to your path to provide access to a BASH script for invoking the application with a python wrapper, i.e. if <i>/scripts/</i> is on your path, then